cherrynoize/dotfiles/.github/README.md

 ### Pfp

-You might want to place your own profile picture inside of `~/.pfp`.
-This can be used by applications, widgets, panels, ...
+You might want to set up a profile picture at `~/.pfp/pfp.jpg`.
+This can be used by applications, widgets or panels.

-It can be any picture file with any name, such as `~/.pfp/pfp.jpg`.

 ### Neovim